JurijsNazarovs/ParDim/README.md

 # Built-in Download stage
 To download files (to fill a dataPath) ParDim provides a stage Download.

-The Download stage of the ParDim downloads uniques files from a table and distribute them in right directories.
+The Download stage of the ParDim downloads unique files from a table and distribute them in right directories.
 The Download stage is written for HTCondor environment, it downloads every file on separate machine simultaneously, which boosts downloading process.
+The further analysis is executed just for directories where all files were downloaded successfully.

 The Download stage provides several useful options:
- 1. save files with original names or based on relative name according to the
+ 1. Save files with original names or based on relative name according to the
     pattern: "relativeName.columnName.extensionOfRelativeName"
     e.g.: relativeName = enc.gz, columnName = ctl => output = enc.ctl.gz
     *Note:* names for relativeName column is not changed
- 2. combine several files in one output
+ 2. Combine several files in one output
+ 3. Create links for same files in different directories to save space.

 *Note:* the name of the stage is reserved for a built-in ParDim script boostDownload.sh.
 If you would like to use your own downloading script, you